math29/javascript-tks/README.md

-# JavaScript Objects, Prototypes and Classes
+# JavaScript TKS
-This is the demo code for the Pluralsight course at https://app.pluralsight.com/courses/javascript-objects-prototypes-and-classes
+This TKS aims at taking a look back to Javascript basics

+## How to start this TKS?

+Open `demo.html` in your browser -> start editing `demo.js`!